The Clifford Deformation of the Hermite Semigroup: Further results for the kernel

 because then one has

-Using the well-known property of the Gegenbauer polynomials $2 \l C_{k-1}^{\l+1}(w) = \partial_{w} C_{k}^{\l}(w)$, we observe the following recursion relations
+Using the well-known property of the Gegenbauer polynomials $2\l C_{k-1}^{\l+1}(w)=\partial_{w} C_{k}^{\l}(w)$, we observe the following recursion relations

-We conclude that it suffices to know $A_{\l}, B_{\l}, C_{\l}$ and $D_{\l}$ for $\l = 0, 1/2$ or $m=2, 3$.
-At this point, the problem of finding explicit expressions for these functions for special values of the deformation parameter $c$ is still open.
+We conclude that it suf\/f\/ices to know $A_{\l}$, $B_{\l}$, $C_{\l}$ and $D_{\l}$ for $\l=0,1/2$ or $m=2,3$.
+At this point, the problem of f\/inding explicit expressions for these functions for special values of the deformation parameter $c$ is still open.